lccc-project/lccc/docs/lcrust/formats/rlib.md

 Other variants are reserved and may be given meaning in future versions.
 Only the `Stable`, `Unstable`, and `StableInEdition` variants are meaningful for the `stability` field of a crate header.

-`since`shall be an index in the string table for the file which is either an empty string or a version string which contains a rust language version, *major*.*minor*, which the version of the rust language the item was stabilized or was stabilized for use in `const` fns.
+`since`shall be an index in the string table for the file which is either an empty string or a version string which contains a rust language version, *major*.*minor*, which the version of the rust language the item applies since.
 `feature` shall be an index in the string table for the file which is the name of the feature it applies to.

-`edition` for `StableInEdition`
+`edition` shall be the integer value of the rust edition the attribute applies to.